 Spiriocast is a new streaming technology whereby musicians can capture a live performance on their Spirio and share it with others virtually.
 Simply put, Spiriocast allows a performer to replicate his performance, in real-time, between Spirio pianos.

 But we’re not talking only one-to-one live music sharing.
 Any number of Spirio users can join in on the streaming that carries music from a single piano performer’s Spirio.
 As a result, this concert of the future will eventually form a high-resolution, live music community of thousands of Spirio owners.

 The new Spirio | r makes Spiriocast possible.
 How does Steinway do it?

 People understand the streaming aspect of Spiriocast.
 However, the actual music being played on one’s Spirio needs a bit of description.

 The ability to originate a Spiriocast is a feature of the new Spirio | r piano.
 Spirio | r allows you to record, playback, edit or save performances through the accompanying iPad.

 A cutting-edge, high-definition sensor system on the Spirio | r captures the movements of the Spirio | r’s keys and pedals, recreating an authentic acoustic experience for each of the Spirios participating in the cast.
 On all Steinway Spirio pianos receiving the cast.

-Additionally, each performer’s audio and video is captured through each Spirio’s iPad, which broadcasts together with the music.
+Additionally, each performer’s audio and video are captured through each Spirio’s iPad, which broadcasts together with the music.

-Steinway Spirio is setting new standards for excellence
+Steinway & Sons Spirio is setting new standards for excellence

 You want a self-playing piano that gives you and your family options, in addition to the ability to record your own music or draw on the increasing number of high-resolution pieces in the Steinway Artist audio library.
 Spiriocast adds a whole new element to Steinway's content library.